ml-cube/ml3-platform-docs/md-docs/api/python/client.md

 automatically knows which is the reference data the model is trained on.

+This request starts an operation pipeline that is executed by ML cube Platform.
+Thus, the method returns the identifier of the job that you can monitor to know its status and proceed with the other work using the method `wait_job_completion(job_id)`

 **Allowed Roles:**

 - At least `PROJECT_EDIT` for that project